 - Overly Optimistic Plan or No Plan – Too many people either don't know or don't care to know how much money they will need at retirement until it's too late.
 Assess your needs realistically.
 Think about your preferred retirement plans and sketch out your expected costs for that lifestyle – and then double them.
 You're probably in the ballpark of your needs, because nobody ever plans for the unexpected.

-For example, it's estimated that the average 65-year old couple will spend between $200,000- $250,000 on medical costs in retirement, and that's with a standard Medicare plan, and no consideration for nursing home or long-term care.
+For example, it's estimated that the average 65-year old couple will spend between $200,000 and $260,000 on medical costs in retirement, and that's with a standard Medicare plan, and no consideration for nursing home or long-term care.
 That number probably will not get any better.

-There are many retirement calculators online to help you determine how much money you will need for retirement, and the savings rate you'll need to get there.
-Take advantage of them, and formulate a realistic plan.
+Use The MoneyTips Retirement Planner to help you determine how much money you will need for retirement, and the savings rate you'll need to get there.
+Run different scenarios, then formulate a realistic plan.
 Seek professional financial help if you are having trouble getting an objective view.

 - Not Fully Using Tax-free Retirement Programs – If your employer offers a 401(k) benefit plan, you should contribute as much as you can possibly afford and take advantage of all matching benefits.
 That's as close to free money as you will ever get.
 As you rid yourself of debts like mortgages, college educations, etc. and approach retirement age, take advantage of the catch-up provisions that allow you to add beyond the current limits.